-The Japan Institute is being created in order to share and expand programs of Portland Japanese Garden more broadly around the world, expand international partnerships, while continuing to engage diverse people in shared experiences and conversations about peace, beauty, and connection of nature.
-Innovative programs, global collaborations, and experiential education for youth and adults are the hallmarks of The Japan Institute, organized around three centers:
+The Japan Institute is being created to further advance our mission of Inspiring Harmony & Peace.
+We believe that through culture, art, and nature, at the intersection of the built, natural, intellectual, and creative environments, that humanity can come to better mutual understanding of ourselves and each other.
+Our goal is to expand programs more broadly around the world, expand international partnerships, while continuing to engage diverse people in shared experiences and conversations about peace, beauty, and connection of nature.
+Innovative programs, global collaborations, and experiential education for youth and adults are the hallmarks of the Japan Institute, organized around three centers: